OisinWrites/Battleships-Legacy/README.md

     - Define boards by handling them as coordinates inside arrays All this is done within a scalable frame, allowing for user input of board size.
 - Remembered to import random module for use in Boards class.
+- Player instance initialisation created, and the make guess function which currently gives the computer only a random choice, takes in the players input as coordinates, and validates both as already guessed.
 # Errors

 # Testing